JonasVollhaase/Minerva/README.md

 # Usage
 By default, `Crtl+space` brings up the Minerva menu.
 From here, navigate to the desired folder, and choose the text you wish to insert.
+Use the numbers in front of an entry as hotkeys to open and/or insert that selection.

 ### Example
 A folder structure like this ...